 I’m also very keen to find more graphic novels.
 Think Spinning, Bloom, Laura Dean Keeps Breaking Up With Me… You don’t have to be both the writer and the artist.
 I will look at scripts and/or artwork separately!

 Across all ages, I’m looking to champion diverse and marginalised storytellers.
 I really want help to normalise these voices appearing in the Children’s, YA and NA markets, and I don’t necessarily want issue books (though am open to them).
-You don’t have to share your pain with me for me to consider your book.
+You don’t have to share your pain for me to consider your book.
 I want diverse and marginalised storytellers to be able to tell whatever story they want, be that fantasy, romance, comedy, issue based or something else.

 Things I’m not good for include high fantasy (it needs to be set in a recognisable world for me to be able to work with it), verse novels, gross out, horror and most themes of suicide and self-harm.
 If you are submitting a book with themes of suicide and/or self-harm, please let me know in your query letter.